 Recognizing work that highlights specific values communicates an organization's desired identity to employees, fostering a culture focused on what matters most to the company.
 For example, if an organization's identity includes a commitment to innovation, leaders should use companywide meetings to recognize workers who excel in new product development.

 The problem is that most organizations don't successfully tie values to individuals' daily work.
-Our research shows that just 23% of U.S. employees strongly agree that they can apply their organization's values to their work every day, and only 27% strongly agree that they believe in their organization's values.
+Our research shows that only 21% of U.S. employees strongly agree that their manager explains how their organization's cultural values influence their work.
+Correspondingly, a majority of employees do not perceive their leaders to be demonstrating their organization's values in their own practices.
+Only 28% of employees strongly agree that their company's cultural values are upheld by their leaders.

 Organizations must select, engage and develop employees in ways that reinforce company purpose, brand and culture.

 Too many organizations establish and deliver their selection, engagement and development programs independently of each other, leaving employees without an understanding of how their programs collectively reflect and support company culture.
 This approach is a major contributor to misalignment.